 There are no entry requirements for this course.
 Adult learners will be considered on a case by case basis based on experience and specific workplace knowledge.

 On this course you will study:

-In addition, there will be a one day induction in September and a one day conference around November each year where students will visit the university and network with other students on the courses at the three different centres.
+In addition, there will be an evening induction in September and a one-day conference around November each year where you will visit the University and network with other students on the courses at the three different centres.

 You will work closely with a highly qualified team with both academic and industry-based backgrounds.
 The course will be delivered in a variety of learning situations, lectures, one-to-one tuition, tutorials and workshops with a focus on independent learning development.